JeffDeCola/jeffCoin/README.md

 ### ROUTING NODE

-Since their is no security setup yet, you can open a connection to the TCP server,
+You can also bypass the API and just open a connection to the TCP server itself,

 ```txt
 netcat -q -1 192.168.20.100 3334